MicrosoftDocs/entra-docs/docs/identity/saas-apps/github-enterprise-managed-user-ghe-com-tutorial.md

 1. **[Configure Microsoft Entra SSO](#configure-microsoft-entra-sso)** - to enable your users to use this feature.
     1. **[Create a Microsoft Entra ID test user](#create-a-microsoft-entra-id-test-user)** - to test Microsoft Entra single sign-on with B.Simon.
     1. **[Assign the Microsoft Entra ID test user](#assign-the-microsoft-entra-id-test-user)** - to enable B.Simon to use Microsoft Entra single sign-on.
-1. **[Configure GitHub Enterprise Managed User - GHE.com SSO](#configure-github-enterprise-managed-user---ghecom-sso)** - to configure the single sign-on settings on application side.
+1. **[Configure GitHub Enterprise Managed User SSO](#configure-github-enterprise-managed-user-sso)** - to configure the single sign-on settings on application side.
-    1. **[Create GitHub Enterprise Managed User - GHE.com test user](#create-github-enterprise-managed-user---ghecom-test-user)** - to have a counterpart of B.Simon in GitHub Enterprise Managed User that is linked to the Microsoft Entra ID representation of user.
+    1. **[Create GitHub Enterprise Managed User test user](#create-github-enterprise-managed-user-test-user)** - to have a counterpart of B.Simon in GitHub Enterprise Managed User that is linked to the Microsoft Entra ID representation of user.
 1. **[Test SSO](#test-sso)** - to verify whether the configuration works.

 ## Configure Microsoft Entra SSO